Culture of poverty: Early formulations

 The people in the culture of poverty have a strong feeling of marginality, of helplessness, of dependency, of not belonging.
 They are like aliens in their own country, convinced that the existing institutions do not serve their interests and needs.
 Along with this feeling of powerlessness is a widespread feeling of inferiority, of personal unworthiness.
 This is true of the slum dwellers of Mexico City, who do not constitute a distinct ethnic or racial group and do not suffer from racial discrimination.
 In the United States the culture of poverty of African Americans has the additional disadvantage of racial discrimination.

 People with a culture of poverty have very little sense of history.
 They are a marginal people who know only their own troubles, their own local conditions, their own neighborhood, their own way of life.
 Usually, they have neither the knowledge, the vision nor the ideology to see the similarities between their problems and those of others like themselves elsewhere in the world.
 In other words, they are not class conscious, although they are very sensitive indeed to status distinctions.
-When the poor become class conscious or members of trade union organizations, or when they adopt an internationalist outlook on the world they are, in my view, no longer part of the culture of poverty although they may still be desperately poor.